routejs/docs/Introduction.md

 Routejs is a fast http routing engine for nodejs.
 Routejs is highly depends on the middlewares, in routejs everything is a middleware.

-In routejs all middlewares are executed one after another from top to bottom, so make sure to register routes and middlewares in the right order.
+In routejs all middlewares are executed one after another in top to bottom order, so make sure to register routes and middlewares in the right order.

+It is advisable to register all the global middlewares at the first and register error-handler middleware at the last.